-Marketing and nurturing content development processes should also be considered part of the lead-management process, and defined and maintained alongside the other steps in the prospect cycle.
+Marketing and nurturing content development processes should also be considered part of the lead-management process and defined and maintained alongside the other steps in the prospect cycle.

-3. Create buyer personas for leads
+3. Create buyer personas for better lead management

 Demographics tell only part of the story.
 Look beyond the flat statistics and build a better understanding of your prospects – and your own value proposition – by designing buyer personas and mapping existing leads to them.
 The persona is a detailed sketch of the characteristics, triggers, motivations, desires, needs, and preferences of a customer.

-An effective persona is one which has the customer’s goals at its core.
+An effective persona is one that has the customer’s goals at its core.
 Rather than focusing on data and probabilities, the individual represented by a persona should have clearly defined needs, wants, and aims.